PerseusInLSC/Perseus-Study-Blog/backup/Perseus' Study FAQ.md

+> [!NOTE]
+> This is outdated, Perseus' Study is retiring for a while.
+We'll be back in a month or two!
+(Edit Date: Nov 7, 24)
 ## Who is Perseus?
 Hi!
 I am Lee Perseus Robin (Email: s23218@lsc.hk, 24-25 2G-16).
 Feel free to contact me!
 ## What is Perseus' Study?